Explanations¶

 }

-Try it out before adding to your project¶
+Try it out before adding it to your project

-If you want to test the final result before making changes in your application, you can do so here.
+If you want to test the final result before making changes to your application, you can do so here.

 _The example from Codepen shows the Read only mode of the Document Validation UI, which has limited functionalities.
-To see all the features the UI has to offer, you can add your User Token and change the Document id in the app
+To see all the features the UI has to offer, you can add your user token and change the Document id in the app tag._

 We hope this feature will help you take your branding to the next level and provide an even more engaging experience for your users.
 If you have any questions or need assistance with customization, please don’t hesitate to contact support.